SkyMech66/SkyMech66/README.md

 ### Hi there 👋
-I'm Sky, a newbie when it comes to coding but hey, we all start somewhere!
+I'm Sky, a beginner when it comes to coding but constantly improving, we all start somewhere!

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
 Jack of trades but finally decided to focus on mastering at least one.
-Enjoy a good workout, training my dogs 🐶, and kicking back with a cold beer :beer: to play some Halo or Elden ring.
 Find out more about me & feel free to connect with me here:

 <!-- Replace the fields below with the information requested.
 Remember to remove the encapsulating <> characters.
 For spaces in names, use %20 (e.g. Broadus%20Palmer) -->